Significance of Low-level Controller for String Stability under Adaptive Cruise Control: Abstract

 \section{Abstract}

-Current factory adaptive cruise control (ACC) systems consist of an upper-level planner that computes the optimal trajectory of the vehicle and a low-level controller in charge of executing it.
-The literature on the string stability (SS) of ACC systems is mostly concerned with the upper-level planner.
-In this paper, we show that the low-level controller can have a significant impact on SS.
-We find that i) a fast controller improves the SS , ii) a slow controller can result from either insufficient control gains or from an undershooting gas/brake system or both, and iii) although the integral gain is helpful for effective control, the integral windup can cause overshooting, and in turn undermines the SS of the ACC.
-Accordingly, we suggest tuning up the proportional/feedforward gain and ensuring the gas/brake is not to undershoot.
-Anti-windup design is also needed to improve SS.
-The results of this paper are validated both numerically and empirically on commercial cars.
+Current commercial adaptive cruise control (ACC) systems consist of an upper-level planner controller that decides the optimal trajectory that should be followed, and a low-level controller in charge of sending the gas/brake signals to the mechanical system to actually move the vehicle.
+We find that the low-level controller has a significant impact on the string stability (SS) even if the planner is string stable: (i) a slow controller deteriorates the SS, (ii) slow controllers are common as they arise from insufficient control gains, from a "weak" gas/brake system or both, and (iii) the integral term in a slow controller causes undesired overshooting which affects the SS.
+Accordingly, we suggest tuning up the proportional/feedforward gain and ensuring the gas/brake is not "weak".
+The study results are validated both numerically and empirically with data from commercial cars.